 Dr Adrian Goodman - Programme Leader

 Dr Goodman's research interests are broad and include the mechanical design of plants and animals.
-He is interested in the agronomic and ecological aspects of plant biomechanics, but has also worked on the mechanical properties of hoof keratin and cortical bone.School Staff List
+He is interested in the agronomic and ecological aspects of plant biomechanics, but has also worked on the mechanical properties of hoof keratin and cortical bone.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.